 Download a video or screen record?
 Which is better

-Whenever you can, downloading is better than screen recording: you get the original file, in higher quality, with clean sound and no control bar or notifications in the way.
+In short: whenever you can, downloading is better than screen recording: you get the original file, in higher quality, with clean sound and no control bar or notifications in the way.
 Screen recording only pays off when the content can't be downloaded —for example, private content, DRM-protected content, or content that only exists inside an app— accepting lower quality in exchange.

 Advantages of downloading the video